hidesoon/latex-for-publication/README.md

 ## What you should be careful if targeting to publish

-### LaTex template
+### LaTeX template

 Most of the journals are providing their LaTeX templates, embodied with their format requirements such as reference format, fonts, etc.

-Where to find these LaTex template?
+Where to find these LaTeX template?

 Search the information/guide for authors from the journal website, such as

-Example of full package of guide for authors - use of LaTex template
+Example of full package of guide for authors - use of LaTeX template

 https://www.elsevier.com/authors/author-schemas/latex-instructions

 ### Figures

-How do you feel when you saw a blur (low resolution) figure in a paper?
+*How do you feel when you saw a blur (low resolution) figure in a paper? *

-How do you feel when the author had not noted the meaning and unit at XY axis?
+*How do you feel when the author had not noted the meaning and unit at XY axis?*

 These kind of problems are very likely to stop the reader to read the rest of your contents.